wpilibsuite/frc-docs/source/docs/software/sensors/gyros-software.rst

 Displaying the robot heading on the dashboard
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Shuffleboard (TODO: link) includes a widget for displaying heading data from a :code:`Gyro` in the form of a compass.
+:ref:`Shuffleboard <tour-of-shuffleboard>` includes a widget for displaying heading data from a :code:`Gyro` in the form of a compass.
 This can be helpful for viewing the robot heading when sight lines to the robot are obscured:

 .. tabs::